nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 HackAssist is a desktop application which aims to help manage tasks in software development hackathons.
 In hackathon projects, task management is often hectic because we are required to complete a large number of tasks in a short amount of time.
 However, with HackAssist, we aim to make your task management workflow easier, so you can focus on building your hackathon project :)

-This guide provides an overview on how to perform the main functionalities of HackAssist: [Members Management](#members-management) and [Tasks Management](#tasks-management).
+This guide provides an overview on how to perform the main functionalities of HackAssist: [People Management](#people-management) and [Tasks Management](#tasks-management).

 For advanced users, you can go straight to the [Command Summary](#command-summary).